transalte/transalte.github.io/_docs/aasp_L01_monosynth.md

 * Octaves
 * De-tune (Hz)

-All areas can be controlled by simple number manipulation of the MIDI notes received by the patch.
+Semi-tones and Octaves can be adjusted by manipulating the MIDI note information directly, de-tuning can occur after the MIDI note has been converted to pitch.

 ### Semi-tones